-A Special Event Permit is required when an event will utilize a City of Columbus street, but not including residential block parties, construction or commercial activities.
+A Special Event Permit is required when an event will affect the normal use of a City of Columbus street, except for residential block parties, construction or commercial activities.

 Private Property

 A Special Event Permit is only required when the event includes the use of adjacent public property.
 Other City of Columbus permits may be required.